Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 \subsection{RQ5: Are PLMs capable of understanding abstracted vulnerability code?}

-For privacy concerns, developers may rename identifiers in their code when using PLMs for code analysis tasks.
-To examine whether PLMs can still understand vulnerable code without relying on textual information, we abstracted all identifiers and strings in the samples within the reconstructed test set.
-Specifically, we used Joern~\cite{Joern} to identify all variables, parameters, and strings within the functions, and replaced them with abstracted forms such as \texttt{ {VAR0}}, \texttt{ {PARAM0}}, and \texttt{ {STRING0}}, where the trailing numbers distinguish different entities.
-We then fed both the original and abstracted functions into PLMs and compared their prediction results.
+For privacy concerns, developers may mask the name of identifiers in their code when using PLMs for code analysis tasks.
+To examine whether PLMs can still understand vulnerable code without relying on textual information, we abstract all identifiers and strings in the code within the reconstructed test set.
+Specifically, we use Joern~\cite{Joern} to identify all variables, parameters, and strings within the functions, and replace them with abstracted forms such as \texttt{ {VAR0}}, \texttt{ {PARAM0}}, and \texttt{ {STRING0}}, where the trailing numbers distinguish different entities.
+We then input both the original and abstracted functions into PLMs and compared their prediction results.

 As shown in Fig.~\ref{fig:abstraction}, the false positive rate (FPR) of PLMs decreases after abstraction, indicating that textual information can sometimes mislead their predictions.
 On the other hand, the false negative rate (FNR) increases, suggesting that with reduced reliance on keywords, PLMs have lower confidence in detecting vulnerabilities, as key function or variable names may help them understand code semantics.
-Overall, the average balanced accuracy of PLMs drops by 1\%, indicating that while textual information does have some influence, its impact on PLM performance is relatively limited. \begin{prompt} \textbf{Answer-5}: PLMs are to some extent robust to code abstraction, which suggests that their vulnerability predictions do not rely solely on textual content.
-Instead, the fundamental code understanding capabilities learned from large code corpora, or the ability to analyze program dependency relationships acquired during pre-training, help them comprehend code logic and structural information for VD. \end{prompt}
+Overall, the average balanced accuracy of PLMs drops by 1\%, indicating that while textual information does have some influence, its impact on PLM performance is relatively limited.